Tips & Tricks for Better Business Backup and Recovery for World Backup Day

 1. Keep it simple - Save time and effort by finding a solution with a fast installation, an exceptionally easy-to-use interface, and seamless integration with your current system setup.

-2. Make it scalable - Look for a flexible backup solution that can grow and evolve along with your business.
+2. Make it scalable - Look for a flexible backup solution that combines incremental and differential backup and can grow and evolve along with your business.
 You don’t want to replace your backup strategy every time you expand or upgrade your infrastructure.

 3. Ask for more - Beyond file-level backup, disk imaging and bare-metal recovery, demand more advanced features that will make your life easier, including: